abhiarya-uvic/Priv/Ass2.md

 While, for C&C view, the context diagram shows various components, external tools, and frameworks that interact with Swagger-UI during runtime rendering.</br></br>

 **Q12.
 Does the AD contain the rationale for its architectural design decisions?**</br>
 Rationale is mentioned in AD to articulate why designers organized the system's modules and runtime components this way.
 The two rationale for module view and C&C view is well-reasoned with few assumptions mentioned.
-Both the rationale is in regards with QAS mentioned in for the views i.e. for Performance QA.</br>
+Both the rationale is in regards with QAS mentioned in for the views i.e. for Performance QA.</br></br>

+**Q13.
+Can the AD support analysis of interfaces of other systems and their architectures?
+Does it define the relationship with other dependent architectures?**</br>

+Interface is usually the point where two component communicate with each other.
+It could be internal or external to the system but independent from each other.
+AD's module view shows header and curl modules of the system to present interfaces to modules of the system.
+There are two interface descriptions mentioned in the AD for C&C view of the system.
+They are for SwaggerUI Requests OAS Specs, and SwaggerUi Starts/Updates React Structure.</br>
+Performance and maintainability are the two key QA which are articulated here for interface diagrams.</br>
+Hence, this AD supports the analysis of interfaces.
+However, It does not analyses the architecture of external components to the system which are communicated using interface.</br></br>